yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 ## 5.9 Articles, Mandates, and Compliance Objectives

+Legal texts tend to consist of articles (schedules), paragraphs, and clauses, numbered for cross-reference.

+__Articles__ serve multiple purposes:
+- they can be used to define terminology
+- they can be used to assert scope and applicability
+- they cna be used to cite mandates that empower the issuing body with authority to act in the given domain

+Only after considerable preamble (序言) do the Articles generally turn to address what needs to be accomplished.
+Articles consist of paragraphs and sub-paragraphs that are eventually built form short, well-focused clauses.

 ### Figure 27: Articles and Compliance Objectives

 ### Table 16: Compliance Conceptual Element Properties